padam-hola/backendForE-commerce_website/README.md

 - Place orders and edit order details such as cost,stock,etc. efficiently

-- You can add more details in orders by simply editing api\order\views and then serializing it in serializers.Payment
+- You can add more details in orders by simply editing api\order\views and then serializing it in serializers.py

 - Custom model created for Payment Gateway using BrainTree